wdufrin/Agentspace_Manager/README.md

     This command will launch a development server and should automatically open the application in your default browser (usually at `http://localhost:3000` or a similar address).
 3.  **Configure the App**:
     -   Paste the access token generated from the `gcloud` command into the **"Paste GCP Access Token"** field.
-    -   Enter your GCP Project ID or Project Number into the configuration section on the **"Agents"** page and click **"Set"**.
+    -   Follow the on-screen instructions to set your GCP Project ID/Number and validate/enable the required APIs.
-4.  **Ready to Use**: You can now use the application to manage your Agentspace resources.
+4.  **Ready to Use**: You can now use the application to manage your Gemini Enterprise resources.

 ## Underlying Google Cloud APIs